StealthyAD/Standify/README.md

 Recommended scripts to install easier the script:
 _________________________________________________

-You can use ['Script Manager'](https://github.com/hexarobi/stand-lua-scriptmanager) made by Hexarobi to download scripts.
+You can use [Script Manager](https://github.com/hexarobi/stand-lua-scriptmanager) made by Hexarobi to download scripts.